Nohta – Nohaleshwar Temple

 11 Shrivastav, P N (1974).
 Madhya Pradesh District Gazetteers – Damoh.
 District Gazetteer Department.
 Bhopal. p.
 386

 Acknowledgment: Some of the photos above are in CC0 1.0 Universal Public Domain from the collection released by the Tapesh Yadav Foundation for Indian Heritage.
-Some of the photos above are in CC0 1.0 Universal Public Domain from the collection released by Tapesh Yadav Foundation for Indian Heritage.
+Some of the photos above are in the CC0 1.0 Universal Public Domain, from the collection released by the Tapesh Yadav Foundation for Indian Heritage.